WellthCare

 As employees approach age 65, they face a complex decision: stay on the employer plan, enroll in Medicare, or do both.
 Without guidance, many remain on the costly employer plan unnecessarily.
 A strategic benefits system can:

-• Identify eligible employees early through integrated data.
+• Find eligible employees early using integrated data.

 • Provide personalized education on the optimal path, often transitioning to a Medicare Advantage or Supplement plan.